-Composite Pmi in France averaged 50.25 points from 2012 until 2020, reaching an all time high of 60.30 points in November of 2017 and a record low of 11.10 points in April of 2020.
+Composite PMI in France averaged 50.71 points from 2012 until 2022, reaching an all time high of 60.30 points in November of 2017 and a record low of 11.10 points in April of 2020.
 This page provides the latest reported value for - France Composite PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-France Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Markit Economics
+France Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Composite Pmi in France is expected to be 51.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in France to stand at 53.50 in 12 months time.
-In the long-term, the France Composite PMI is projected to trend around 52.90 points in 2021 and 54.20 points in 2022, according to our econometric models.
+Composite PMI in France is expected to be 56.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the France Composite PMI is projected to trend around 54.60 points in 2023 and 54.20 points in 2024, according to our econometric models.